FAQs

 I work at a station but don’t have authority to opt in.
 What can I communicate to my leadership team?

-If your leadership team is unaware of Public Media Giving Days, ask them to check out this website or reach out to their contacts at CDP, Greater Public, NPR or PBS for additional information.
+If your leadership team is unaware of Public Media Giving Days, ask them to check out this website or reach out to their contacts at CDP, APT, Greater Public, NPR or PBS for additional information.
 It’s a good idea for PMGD to be on your station’s radar should any of your donors engage with the broader national promotions and proactively reach out to your station.

 The rotating stats you’ve seen on top of the homepage bear repeating here:

-• 100+ Participating Stations
+• 100+ participating stations

 CDP sourced this topline data by both surveying last year’s participating stations and using our ongoing ROAR (Revenue Opportunity and Action Report) capabilities The average revenue increase figure of 5.9% comes directly from a year-over-year comparison of MSB-partner stations’ May revenues.

 Absolutely not.
-The more the merrier, this year and in the future.
+The more the merrier, in this third year and in the future.
 One of the ways event-centric fundraising initiatives like PMGD gains momentum is through increased involvement over time.
 If your station participates for the first time this year, you’ll benefit from PMGD success at your station as well as help make it more successful nationwide.